 Under this ACL program, ACL will fund no more than 75% of the project's total cost, which means the applicant must cover at least 25% of the project's total cost with non-federal resources.
 In other words, for every three (3) dollars received in federal funding, the applicant must contribute at least one (1) dollar in non-federal resources toward the project's total cost.
 This "three-to-one" ratio is reflected in the formula included under Item 18 in the "Instructions for Completing Requested Forms."
 You can use this formula to calculate your minimum required match.
-A common error applicants make is to match 25% of the federal share, rather than 25% of the project's total cost.
+A common applicant error is to match 25% of the federal share, rather than 25% of the project's total cost.
+The statutory authority to require a match can be found in Section 431(a) of the Older Americans Act.

 There are two types of match: 1) non-federal cash and 2) non-federal in-kind.
 In general, costs borne by the applicant and cash contributions of any and all third parties involved in the project, including sub-grantees, contractors and consultants, are considered matching funds.
 Volunteered time and use of facilities to hold meetings or conduct project activities may be considered in-kind (third party) donations.
 Examples of non-federal cash match includes budgetary funds provided from the applicant agency's budget for costs associated with the project.
 ACL encourages you to not exceed the minimum match requirement.
 Applications with a match greater than the minimum required will not receive additional consideration under the review.
-Match is not one of the responsiveness criteria as noted in Section III, 3 Application Screening Criteria.
+Match is not one of the responsiveness criteria as noted in Section III.
+3 Application Screening Criteria.